Audrey Landers: Personal life

-Audrey is sister of actress Judy Landers, and has acted with her in several roles, including multiple episodes of The Love Boat as well as Circus Island and Ghost Writer, films produced by Ruth Landers.
+Audrey is sister of actress Judy Landers, and has acted with her in several roles, including multiple episodes of The Love Boat and The Hitchhiker episode "Split Decision", as well as Circus Island and Ghost Writer, films produced by Ruth Landers.
 Audrey and Judy Landers were on the cover and in a non-nude pictorial of the January 1983 issue of Playboy.

 Landers married businessman Donald Berkowitz in May 1988.
-They have two children, twins Adam and Daniel, born in 1993.
+They have twin sons, Adam and Daniel, born in 1993.